Interlocutor (linguistics)

 In linguistics, discourse analysis, and related fields, an interlocutor is a person involved in a conversation or dialogue.
 Two or more people speaking to one another are each other's interlocutors.
 The terms conversation partner, hearer, or addressee are often used interchangeably with interlocutor.

+Linguistic alignment

+Linguistic alignment is an observed behavior where interlocutors are more likely to use or understand language that they have just heard or said.
+This is a form of unconscious mimicry in order to facilitate communication.
+In task-oriented studies, participants were more likely to lexically align when the interlocutors' shared vocabulary most directly related to the task at hand.

+In situations where a participant is primed by a recording, rather than a human interlocutor, they are less likely to exhibit linguistic alignment.
+This suggests that linguistic choices are influenced by the interlocutor's communicative intent.

+Notably, linguistic alignment is believed to occur at multiple levels of conversation, including lexical, syntactic, semantic, and situational levels.

+Interlocutor interaction

 According to Paul Grice, the behavior of interlocutors in ordinary conversation is governed by the cooperative principle.